La-Sian/100-Days-Of-Code-/README.md

 Today was focusing on SQL joining queries, as I found them particularly challenging yesterday, failing to see the relation when the columns are not named the same.

+DAY 60

+Today, the goal was to link what ive learnt about sql nad postgres databases and how to use it to connect to node.js.
+As a result, I made relational database on the cloud and the connected it using node using pg packages.